 Sometimes the false narratives are not the voters or writer's fault.
 They are simply repeating what they have read in the past.
 I have fallen victim of it and have held to those errant stories until I've seen the film that disproves it.

 So, everyone, please beware.
-When you see that someone "changed the game" the onus is on the person saying it to prove it is true, not on us to prove it wrong.
-But push them, ask them what they mean and how they know it.
-Right now it's the flavor of the month saying.
+When you see that someone "changed the game" the onus is on the person saying it to prove it is true, not on others to prove it wrong.
+But push them, ask them what they mean by the claim and how they know it to be true.
+Right now it seems like a flavor of the month saying.

 The point is this: If all the guys who "changed the game" did so, wouldn't the game be unrecognizable?

 The bottom line is this: It's hard to find the best of the best and the Hall of Fame voters have a tough job.
 However, some, not all, display too much hometown bias, and partisanship for their own team and that needs to end or at least be curbed.